molgenis/molgenis-service-armadillo/docs/minor-release-update.md

 ### 1. Stop docker containers

-First, stop all profiles using the Armadillo UI.
+First, log in to the Armadillo UI and navigate to the Profiles tab.
+Now, click 'Stop' for each profile listed.

 Next, stop any unnecessary containers.

-The commands are indicative so change as needed.
+The commands provided are indicative, so adjust them as needed.

 ```bash
 # should return empty list (i.e. default, xenon, rock)